ksomu3/Atlanta-Bus-Network-Data-Science-Project/README.md

 ## How to Use

 1. Download the full dataset and notebook: [Google Drive Folder](https://drive.google.com/drive/folders/1cQY5cjyrDEXZ-b20WAeYJzlw6TOnhOGP?usp=drive_link)
-2. Open `Consolidated_data.ipynb` in Jupyter or Google Colab.
+2. Open `Consolidated_data.ipynb` in Jupyter or your preferred IDE.
 3. Ensure the following Python packages are installed:

 ```python